GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 Our goal is to reduce mistakes under heavy time pressure.
 The logic ensures that the main button stays disabled and grey until a danger type is clicked.
 This prevents accidental false alarms inside a pocket while walking.

 **How does the behavior match the concept?**
-It follows a clear step-by-step flow: Select a hazard Click the red button
+It follows a clear step-by-step flow:
+- Select a hazard
+- Click the red button
-Wait 1.5 seconds (sending animation)
+- Wait 1.5 seconds (sending animation)
-See the final summary card.
+- View final confirmation summary.
+This gives the stressed user immediate peace of mind that help is on the way.

 **Constraints and System Boundaries:**
 We deliberately introduced a hard interaction lock.
 Once the alert status is set to isSent, the setup interface is systematically destroyed and replaced by the summary.
 The user cannot loop infinitely or toggle hazards post-send.
 The green status-pill acts as an independent system health indicator, signaling to the user that the background GPS service remains locked even after a broadcast.